crudbug/simple-rootkit/README.md

 A simple example "trusting trust" type attack via kernel module, with highly detailed comments.

-Here we'll compile a kernel module which intercepts every "read" system call, searches for a string that looks like common C source code, and attaches something new to the source.
+Here we'll compile a kernel module which intercepts every "read" system call, searches for a string and replaces it if it looks like a compiler or the python interpreter.
 This is meant to demonstrate how a compromised system can build a malicious binary from perfectly safe source code.

 For more information see: http://linux-poetry.com/blog/12/